DanPoznanski/mywebcum/content/posts/AutoHotKey/index.md

 ### Download AutoHotkey

-First, we need to download it from the website. https://www.autohotkey.com (My script works on version 1.1, but you can download all versions.)
+1. we need to download it from the website. https://www.autohotkey.com (download all versions.)
 ![img01](images/1.png)